csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 Understanding the underlying conditions that lead to underhoused households and crowding vulnerability is dependent on identifying the location of high concentrations of said vulnerability.
 The census tract breakdown will help build a more accurate picture of crowding vulnerability within a county.
 This data will be enhanced by satellite imagery to locate population clusters and identify some of its physical characteristics.

 **Methodology: Part 2:**
-For this analysis, correlations between **high crowding and Covid-19 case rates** will be the main criteria taken into account when describing and comparing counties and census tracts.
+For this analysis, correlations between **high crowding and COVID-19 case rates** will be the main criteria taken into account when describing and comparing counties and census tracts.
 Urban and rural counties will be compared down to census tract level and counties with the same NCHS/CDC classification.
-The census tract identification is as follows:
+Site Identification:
-1. County Breakdown into Census Tract Level:
+1. Census Tract Level analysis: Breakdown of SVI
-  * Using the Crowding Social Factor vulnerability:
+  * Using the crowding vulnerability:
       - What census tract is most vulnerable based on crowding?
       - What are the population centers within the census tract?
-      - Overlapping with Covid-19 case count data.
-Depending on availability.
+      - Overlapping with COVID-19 case count is data is available
 1. Satellite Imagery
   * Population Clusters
-      - Potential Housing Typology: The CDC considers mobile homes and multi-unit structures *(10 or more units)* a point of vulnerability
+      - Potential Housing Typology: The CDC considers mobile homes and multi-unit structures a point of vulnerability
       - Household composition?
-      - Demographics
-      - Industry: What is the most prevent employment industry?
+      - Industry: What is the most preventable employment industry?
 1. The crowding vulnerability indicators to be used include:
   * Housing type
   * Transportation mode